|

 Abbot ultimately reject Roman Catholicism as primitive,

-indulge at the expense of stiff Protestants, and that it preserves
+expense of stiff Protestants, and that it preserves a praiseworthy

 Schoenfield,